cybersecsi/docxtemplater-cli-image-module-free/README.md

 }
 ```

 As you can see we have included a picture of John Doe (johndoe.png).
-For this picture to be correctly rendered in the output, we must explicitly activate the Open Source Image Module [open-docxtemplater-image-module](https://github.com/MaxRcd/open-docxtemplater-image-module).
+For this picture to be correctly rendered in the output, we must explicitly activate the Image Module Free [docxtemplater-image-module-free](https://github.com/evilc0des/docxtemplater-image-module-free).
 Note that all images must be under the directory 'imageDir'.
 ```json
 {
     "first_name": "John",